Florence Nightingale – 200 years

 To many, when we think of Florence Nightingale we think of the woman who walked the wards of the Crimean military hospital, holding up a lamp to light her way as she tended sick and wounded soldiers.

 Opening on March 8th, a new exhibition shows the world the bigger picture, bringing out the true story of this remarkable, iconic social reformer.
 Known as ‘the Founder of Modern Nursing’, and revered by Nurses across the world, she is almost deified in the United States.
-When our family was invited to the Graduation Ceremony for Turkish Nurses held in Scutari, Istanbul, every graduate nurse walked up on stage proudly carrying a lamp to receive their Diploma.
+When our family was invited to the Graduation Ceremony for Turkish Nurses held in Scutari, Istanbul, every graduate nurse walked up on stage proudly carrying a lamp in her memory, to receive their Diploma.

 An exhibition at St. Thomas’ Hospital, where she did so much to reform nursing care, opens in the Nightingale Museum in March; the entrance is opposite the Transport Lounge, so if you are twiddling thumbs waiting for a lift home, why not pop over and spend a fascinating hour.

 Florence became famous when she re-organised soldiers’ healthcare in the Crimea, but it was when she returned to London, broken in health and disabled enough to spend much of the rest of her life in bed, that she set about using her formidable energy, talents and high-up contacts to reform nursing and hospitals.
 Reforms which were copied around the world, and helped transform healthcare.